 Using the Auto Road to gain access to Mt.
 Washington’s East Snowfields is a convenient way to get to some fantastic spring skiing, but a number of factors need to align for an optimal outing to come together.
 First, the road has to open.
 One never knows exactly when that’s going to happen, since it depends on how much snow has to be removed, how fast it’s melting, how much road maintenance needs to be done, how often bad weather delays work, etc. Then, even once the road is open, weather can still play a factor.
 Although some folks might be inclined to head up into the alpine regardless of the forecast, I think most folks would agree that a calm, warm, clear spring day (or at least as close as you can get to that ideal) is the way to go.
 Those types of days can be rare on Mt.
 Washington, but they certainly happen, and they typically occur more frequently the farther one gets into late spring.
 While time might be on your side with regard to weather, it’s generally not on your side when it comes to snowpack.
 With each passing day of warmth, the snowpack melts a little more, and ski options diminish.
+Unlike when you get an iceland camper rental over there, the snow isn’t lasting quite so long these days over here.
 And, even if the stars align to create that perfect combination of access, weather and snowpack on the mountain, there’s everything else in life that has the potential to get in the way of letting you jump at the opportunity.
 Once in a while, things just don’t come together before the snow melts, but somehow, even with all those obstacles, we usually manage to get over to New Hampshire for some spring camping and skiing with the boys, and this year was no exception.

 “We had the snowfield